Kohlmyer1234/Reflection/README.md

 # end of eight
 ## 10/27/17
 this week we reifined our Css skills to make our hobby-sites. my hobby site sartted as Infinite warfrare but i changed it to battle front 2 the best starwars game ever. i made the the backgroud red and the banner blue.
 The title of my website I named it WATCH THOSE WRIST ROCKETS.

+# end of nine
+## 11/3/17
+thsi week we finished our websites my website was about battle front 2. this is my favorite game of all time.
+I played this game hours on end. silly won the bet with noll. yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaayyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy.floiegirjref]ef4ger.Xy